howlowck/vscode-dev-container-tf-provider/README.md

-# VSCode Environment for Terraform Azure Provider Development
+# VSCode Dev Container for Terraform Azure Provider Development

-This Repo is to provide an isolated and low-configuration environment for Terraform Azure Providers.
+This Dev Container is to provide an isolated and low-configuration environment for Terraform Azure Providers.
 The goal is to get a developer adding provider features as quickly as possible.

+## Why?

+Context switching between "using" Terraform and "developing" Terraform provider features is often error-prune.
+If you forget to reset some environment variables or reload your shell, your Azure resources might be going to unintended places.
+For some of us, switching between "using" and "developing" Terraform happens multiple times a day.
+The tool provides an isolated environment using Dev Container, making switching to developing Terraform provider a matter of opening up your VSCode.

+## Features

 VSCode Dev Container Includes:

 * Go 1.16
 * Terraform
 * Az CLI